 Since telogen effluvium is triggered by crash diets, restrictive diets and losing weight quickly, the best approach is to lose weight slowly and sustainably, making sure that you're not skipping out on essential nutrients, and important vitamins and minerals.

 Choosing a healthy diet rich in nutrients will ensure that you're staying healthy while losing weight, and will also protect your mental health, as well.

-If you're unsure of how to lose weight in a healthy way, it's always best to consult a doctor or nutritionist.
+If you're unsure of how to lose weight in a healthy way, it's always best to consult a practitioner or nutritionist.
 They can help you devise a weight loss plan that will keep you happy and healthy, and keep your hair intact.

 Treatments for hair loss to encourage growth